Maoyeedy/Qiyu_UnityProject/README.md

 4. Models may randomly disappear upon cam switch.

 ### Get the project
+As the repo utilizes Git LFS, download it as zip won't work.
-This repo utilizes Git LFS.
-There're two ways to clone it:
+There're two ways of cloning:
-1. Clone with Github Desktop.
+1. Clone with Github Desktop, as it has built-in support for Git LFS.
 2. Install [Git LFS](https://git-lfs.com/) and clone with command line:
 ```bash
 git clone https://github.com/Maoyeedy/Qiyu_UnityProject.git